QuentChangeat/QuentChangeat.github.io/index.md

 - Characterization of exoplanets and their atmospheres: composition, temperature profiles, dynamics.
 - Retrieval and Machine learning methods.
 - Space sciences: space missions, humans in space.
-- Fundamental physics and Mathematics
+- Fundamental Physics and Mathematics

 ### Contact